glimpse-editor/getglimpse-web/content/about.md

 [Return to top](#contents)

 ## Why do you need monetary donations? {#why-do-you-need-monetary-donations}
 Just like many other free software projects we need to host the collaboration tools we use to develop and share the project.
 We have to purchase domain names, cloud servers, code signing certificates and subscriptions from service providers to make this project a success.
-In addition we also intend to pay the artists we commission for the re-brand.
+In addition we also intend to pay the artists we commission for the re-brand, market our software, and eventually help our contributors represent us at conferences.

 If you would like to donate some money to Glimpse project, you can do so by donating on [Open Collective](https://opencollective.com/glimpse).